Arslan2003/Final_Year_Project/README.md

 This will:

 * Load average monthly prices from `../../data/monthly_avg_stock_prices.csv`
-* Train an LSTM on 80% of companies and predict prices for the remaining 20%
+* Train the model on the 9 years of historical monthly prices, and make predictions for the next 12 months
-* Save prediction plots and metrics in the `inference/` folder
+* Save prediction plots and metrics in the `lstm_model.pt` file

 ---

 ## 📊 Results

-The model was evaluated on approximately **1,277 companies** listed on the **London Stock Exchange**, using:
+The results were evaluated on approximately **1,277 companies** listed on the **London Stock Exchange**, using:

 * 10 years of **monthly historical stock prices** (April 2015 – March 2025)
 * Most recent **financial metrics** (e.g., P/E ratio, revenue, total debt, etc.)

 ### Label Generation:

-A weak supervision approach based on *The Intelligent Investor* principles was used to create soft valuation labels from financial indicators such as debt levels, earnings stability, and market cap.
+A weak supervision approach based on *The Intelligent Investor* principles was used to create soft valuation labels from financial indicators such as debt levels, earnings stability, and market capitalisation.

 ---